-- Local Government Act 1993; - National Construction Codes and Australian Standards relevant to all aspects of building and construction.
+- Local Government Act 1993; - Building Codes of Australia and Australian Standards relevant to all aspects of building and construction.
 Specifications are provided where substantial works are being undertaken and are site specific.

 Council has nine skate parks within its Local Government Area.
-The skate parks are located at Anna Bay, Karuah, Mallabula, Medowie, Nelson Bay, Raymond Terrace (2), Seaham and Wallalong.
+The skate parks are located at Anna Bay, Karuah, Mallabula, Medowie, Nelson Bay, Raymond Terrace, Seaham and Wallalong.